 BIERMANN (MPI-Bonn, Germany & Univ of Alabama, Tuscaloosa, USA)

 Warm Dark Matter and astrophysical signatures.

 J. DE VEGA (CNRS LPTHE Univ de Paris VI, France)

-Warm Dark Matter from theory and galaxy observations
+Fermionic Warm Dark Matter reproduces galaxy observations because of quantum mechanics

 KAMADA (IPMU Inst.
 Physics & Mathematics of the Universe, Univ of Tokyo, Japan)